-Moreover, the Company also has a provident fund for employees, welfare loans, a savings cooperative to promote savings among employees and to provide financial assistance among members, annual health checks, medical personnel stationed at the nursing room as well as a healthy and comfortable workplace conducive to work.
-In 2023, the Company paid remuneration to its employees in the form of monthly salary, commissions, incentive, transport allowance, allowance, overtime, incentive bonus, and bonus, including short-term and long-term remuneration in the form of retirement package and provident fund.
+Moreover, the Company also has annual health checks, medical personnel stationed at the nursing room as well as a healthy and comfortable workplace conducive to work.
+In 2024, the Company paid remuneration to its employees in the form of monthly salary, commissions, incentive, transport allowance, allowance, overtime, incentive bonus, and bonus, including short-term and long-term remuneration in the form of retirement package and provident fund.

-In addition, the Company became a member of the savings cooperative for employees of the Saha Group Company Limited, established on August 31, 2012, cooperative registration number no. 1010000425551, with a purpose to promote a savings culture, nurture the habit of saving money and help members in the event that a need arises, as of December 31, 2023.
-There are 1,898 employees who are currently members of the savings cooperative from a total of 3,180 employees, representing 59.69 percent.
+In addition, the Company became a member of the savings cooperative for employees of the Saha Group Company Limited, established on August 31, 2012, cooperative registration number no. 1010000425551, with a purpose to promote a savings culture, nurture the habit of saving money and help members in the event that a need arises, as of December 31, 2024.
+There are 1,800 employees who are currently members of the savings cooperative from a total of 2,774 employees, representing 64.88 percent.